mrbrins82/mrbrins82.github.io/creditcardfraud.md

 </center>
 <center><strong>Fig.3</strong></center>
 <br/>
 In terms of dollar amounts, some periodic behavior is starting to appear in the kernel density plot and it looks as though the fraudulent cases follow the same trends as the non-fraudulent cases.
 However, if we take a look at some of the other features we can see that fraudulent cases are more likely to occur at typical "down times."
 In Fig.4, we have a scatter plot of V1 vs. time.
+There are a few red streaks that extend further into negative values, and this can be seen in the kernel density plot in Fig.5 as well.
 <br/>
 <center><img src="./assets/images/scatter_Time_V1.png" alt="time vs V1 scatter" width="600" height="400" />
 </center>